IAmLeenaLavanya/IAmLeenaLavanya.github.io/_posts/2018-08-27-using-canvas-to-create-cloth-that-moves.md

 ```

-<p>The function (`drawCircle()`) is **very** inappropriately named but I would ignore it for now.
-It clears the canvas, draws the horizontal lines, then the vertical ones, updates the new positions (to make it move) and then starts the process again and again to give it an animated effect.</p>
+The function (`drawCircle()`) is **very** inappropriately named but I would ignore it for now.
+It clears the canvas, draws the horizontal lines, then the vertical ones, updates the new positions (to make it move) and then starts the process again and again to give it an animated effect.

-<h3>Placing an Image as the Background</h3>
+Placing an Image as the Background

 ```js
 	loadBackground(range * 1.2, 0);